 Then measure in 1/4 to 1/2 teaspoon of kosher salt (to taste) and then a half teaspoon of each; celery seed, dry mustard and pepper.

 Next, add in the juice of half a lemon, 1-1/2 tablespoons honey and 1 tablespoon white vinegar.

 Secure the lid and shake it really good and until the honey is incorporated through out.
 You may need to use a rubber spatula to get the inside edges of the jar.

 In a large bowl add the shredded cabbage and carrots.

-For the cabbage I quartered the cabbage into 4 large pieces and then cut each piece in half again (lengthwise) to get a total of 8 pieces (essentially eighths) and then used my knife to shred the cabbage.
-For the carrots, I just peeled them and grated them on my box grater.
+For the cabbage I quartered 1 large head of cabbage into 4 large pieces and then cut each piece in half again (lengthwise) to get a total of 8 pieces (essentially eighths) and then used my knife to shred the cabbage.
+For the carrots, I just peeled 2 small to medium sized and grated them on my box grater.

 Combine the cabbage and carrots and then pour in the desired amount of dressing.

 Toss again until the cabbage and carrots are coated generously with the coleslaw dressing.

 Serve immediately!
 Crisp, sweet and a little tangy.
 This classic coleslaw recipe is my favorite for picnics and barbecues because not only is it delicious, but it can serve a crowd easily.